How To Release an IRS Tax Levy

 3. Submit an Offer in Compromise

-An offer in compromise is when you pay less than you owe, and the IRS forgives the rest of the debt.
+An offer in compromise is when you pay less than you owe, and the IRS forgives the rest of the liability.
 If you request an offer in compromise before the levy starts, that will stop the levy.
 If the levy is already in place, you can’t stop it by applying for an offer in compromise.
 However, if the IRS accepts your offer and you make the payment, all collection activity stops.
 There are some situations where the IRS will consider your circumstances when determining to keep or release the garnishment while the offer is pending.

 4. Set Up a Partial Payment Installment Agreement (PPIA)